-Amazon is the Best Source For Cheap and Sexy Bathing Suits
+I Found the Best Source for Cheap and Sexy Bathing Suits

 This summer, though, my swimwear priorities changed.
 I wanted to surf, which meant I needed something that could keep my bust in place while being knocked around by waves.
 I also wanted the most butt stretch-mark coverage coupled with the least boob sag.
 Inevitably, that led me to the one-piece market.

 The problem is the bulk of popular one-pieces right now don’t take tan lines into account.
 (Belly cutouts seem especially popular.)
-If they didn’t reveal my waist, they required that I pay more attention to my bikini line than there’s time for.
+If they didn’t reveal my waist in the least practical way, they required that I pay more attention to my bikini line than there’s time for.
 I wanted a stylish, playful swimsuit that didn’t seem too thirsty.
 Lucky for me, the swimwear gods didn’t care what I wanted.
 I accidentally got a thirsty suit in the mail, and I’m so glad I did.

 What I wanted was a timeless, ruffled, off-the-shoulder one-piece in black.
 Maybe it’d make Rockaway feel like Saint-Tropez?
 Except that’s not what came — I received the brand’s Black Cruise Control suit instead.
 The style felt trendy, with a high-cut bottom, open back, and a lace-up front that from the right angle showed everything between my navel and bra line.
-“Oh, it is sexy,” my colleague said on Slack when I showed her what came instead.
+“Oh, it is sexy,” my colleague said on Slack when I showed her what arrived.
 (Oddly enough, my boyfriend didn’t think there was anything overly revealing about it at all.)

-If there’s one beach for test-drive a more revealing swimsuit than you’re used to, it’s Brighton in Brooklyn.
-It’s full of of women (and men) of all ages and body types making the case for thong bottoms – there’s no room for shame.
+If there’s one beach for test-driving a more revealing swimsuit than you’re used to, it’s Brighton in Brooklyn.
+It’s full of of women (and men) of all ages and body types making the case for thong bottoms — there’s no room for shame.
 What better place to take a bag of cherries and my semi-exposed butt?

-Getting ready for the beach, I realized that under cut-offs, the suit could pass as the kind of lace-up going-out top everyone wore last year.
+Getting ready for the beach, I realized under cutoffs, the suit could pass as the kind of lace-up going-out top everyone wore last year.
 I took the padding out, though I can see how it might come in handy on a chillier day, or for the extra support.
-My rack did stay in place – though, full disclosure, there were hardly any waves.
-Another perk: you can be as modest about your cleavage you want, thanks to the option to tighten or loosen the front.
+My rack did stay in place — though, full disclosure, there were hardly any waves.
+Another perk: You can be as modest about your cleavage you want, thanks to the option to tighten or loosen the front.

 The silhouette’s open back managed to make me feel pretty sexy even after a meal of Nathan’s cheese fries and funnel cake.
 I did have to walk around with my hands down my shorts to keep the high cut from riding up, but that was a small price to pay (in addition to $109) for the suit’s food-baby coverage, made possible by its adjustable string.